 4. Inbound Replies and Forwards (all replies and forwards that are sent within your company domain)

-This will help you have a more complex signature for outbound emails and a more basic one for internal communication and replies and forwards.
+This will help you have a more complex signature for outbound emails and a more basic one for internal communication, replies, and forwards.